JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 The blow-up occurred at index 214 with equates to time (214 × `n_gap` × `h` = 214×6/4 = 321).
 So, we plot the energy profile (|v_k|²; k in [0:N÷2-1; 0; N÷2-N+1:-1]), at each time and what I find is that the energy begins to accumulate at around `k = 13` This seems to be what contributes to the blow up.

 Is there supposed to be a conservation of energy?
 Where is this energy coming from?

+# Tuesday, December 29, 2020

+Today I reached way back to get a solver that produces no NaN's.
+I ran it on the full 2017 parameters and it came out with no NaN's.
+This is with the naïve de-aliasing.
+I feel like I have a good undestand of the state of the code.
+One question I still have is how does Trefethen's code do so well with out de-aliaing?
+His code run in matlab is stable and does not seem to have the aliasing artifacts I have noticed in my aliased data.